 - The Payment Card Industry Data Security Standard (PCI DSS)

 - The Federal Information Security Management Act (FISMA)

 Cyber attack detection and prevention.
-With session monitoring and alerts, it’s simple to quickly detect how attackers access and use your system as well as to react to any malicious or strange actions.
+With session monitoring and a security incident alert system, it’s simple to quickly detect how attackers access and use your system as well as to react to any malicious or strange actions.
 You can stop a suspicious session manually after seeing an alert, or you can configure automated session blocking and incident recording.

 Simplified forensic investigations.
 In case a cybersecurity incident occurs, a tool with PSM capabilities provides you with audit logs that help uncover all steps taken by a user of a privileged account.
 Knowing dates, times, and other details will help you understand the full context of a particular event.
 Recorded sessions are a necessary addition to the visualization of all user’s steps in internal or external investigations.

 Without appropriate PSM functions available in your cybersecurity solution, it is extremely difficult to detect threats and vulnerabilities inside local or remote IT systems.
-For this, you need a robust platform that includes functionality for keeping privileged sessions under control.
+You may need a robust platform for VDI monitoring, such as Citrix or Amazon WorkSpaces monitoring tool, that includes functionality for keeping privileged sessions under control.